aejsmith/kboot/documentation/kboot-protocol.md

       the `p_paddr` field in the program headers.
 The `alignment` and `min_alignment` fields will be ignored.
 When unset, the kernel image will be loaded at a physical address allocated by the boot loader.
+    - `KBOOT_LOAD_ARM64_EL2` (bit 1): ARM64-specific: If this bit is set and the
+      boot loader was executed in EL2, then the kernel will be as well.
+      Otherwise, the kernel will be executed in EL1.
  * `alignment`: Requested alignment of the kernel image in physical memory.
 If this is set to 0, the alignment will be chosen automatically by the boot loader.
 Otherwise, it must be a power of 2 greater than or equal to the